Chalet 2, Lake Bank, Water Yeat,

 - Water.
 If the water supply is turned off when you arrive then there are separate instructions on what to do.
 These should be on the notice board but are also attached.
 We turn the water off, not just in winter, but at other times of long abscence, as the plastic pipework is vulnerable to mouse attack.
 We have done all we can to keep mice out but they still manage to get in.
 There should be an electronic mouse scarer on site but this does not work when the electricity is turned off!

-- The Farmers Arms and Wilsons Arms both have wifi.
+- The Wilsons Arms has free wifi.

 - Dogs.
 These are welcome at all times but please be aware that sheep roam freely around the grounds and we would prefer dogs to be on a lead in the Lake Bank grounds.